Using the MX8 Labs Research Platform, all your results in cross-tabs or insights are automatically weighted to make up for sample skews.

 Weighting runs automatically when the survey closes.
 It can also run while fieldwork is still open once the minimum base is met, so you can read directional weighted results before close.

-MX8 uses an IPFN (Iterative Proportional Fitting) algorithm that iteratively adjusts respondent weights until configured targets are matched within tolerance.
+MX8 Labs uses an IPFN (Iterative Proportional Fitting) algorithm that iteratively adjusts respondent weights until configured targets are matched within tolerance.

 Do you support two-stage weighting?